RockefellerArchiveCenter/rockarch.org/about-us/privacy-policy.md

 Internal RAC systems and [DreamApply](https://help.dreamapply.com/knowledge-base/dreamapply-privacy-policy-guidelines/) application management platform servers.
 Applications that we do not fund are kept only until the grant cycle is complete, or up to 1 year.
 Records of applicants that we fund are stored permanently, with personal financial information removed.

 ### Using any of our websites
 When you access any of our websites, online tools, and applications, we collect information through site logs, web forms, and third party service tools.
-RE:Source ([resource.rockarch.org](https://resource.rockarch.org)) is hosted by [Pagely](https://pagely.com/kb/en/data-storage-protection/) and uses services that administer our newsletter and listserv, and manage site features and analytics, including [MailChimp](https://mailchimp.com/legal/) and [JetPack](https://automattic.com/privacy-notice/).
+[RE:Source](https://resource.rockarch.org) is hosted by [Pagely](https://pagely.com/kb/en/data-storage-protection/) and uses services that administer our newsletter and listserv, and manage site features and analytics, including [MailChimp](https://mailchimp.com/legal/) and [JetPack](https://automattic.com/privacy-notice/).
 All of our public sites use [Matomo](https://matomo.org/) to collect, analyze, and report visitor data.

 This data can include:
 - Contact details (address, email, phone)